 HTML is the most basic type of programming online.
 It stands for HyperText Markup Language, and there are millions of HTML websites online today.
 It’s a simple programming language but a lot can be done with it—and it also plays nice with supporting programming languages like PHP and ASP.

 (Don’t worry about those, I just mention them because I use HTML and PHP together on EmptyEasel, yet it’s still essentially an HTML website.)

 Now the reason why you want an HTML website for your artwork is because Google and the other search engines can read HTML very well.
 They’re used to this type of code more than any other, and they’ll almost never have a problem adding websites based on HTML into their search results.

-There are several online portfolio services that use HTML.
-For instance, foliotwist.com (the company I co-founded in April of 2009) provides artist websites written in HTML and PHP that are specifically designed to be easy for search engines to read.
+There are a few good online portfolio services that use HTML.
+For instance, Foliotwist (the company I co-founded in April of 2009) provides HTML artist websites that are specifically designed to be easy for search engines to read.

 OK, so now that you know what types of websites are good, here are two that aren’t.

 The worst when it comes to search engines, Flash websites are a lot like interactive movies.
 They take a few seconds to load and usually look fantastic with lots of graphics and “flashy” effects.
 The problem?
 Search engines can’t read them at all.